 Subira Gordon was born and raised in Jamaica, in a small rural community with a 2 percent literacy rate.
 Her mother was one of the few people who could read, and Subira quickly realized the value of schooling, as her mother was often asked to assist neighbors with undertakings that required more than a first-grade education.

 Upon graduation from high school, Subira attended Bates College where she earned a bachelor’s degree in history, and spent years afterward organizing workers in Connecticut to advocate for their rights.
-This was her passageway to political mobilization, policy change and the ins-and-outs of the legislative process, eventually leading her to the Connecticut General Assembly’s Commission on Equity and Opportunity.
+This was her passageway to political mobilization, policy change and the ins-and-outs of the legislative process, culminating with her role as Executive Director of the Connecticut General Assembly’s Commission on Equity and Opportunity.

 I aspire to be like Serena Williams.
 Here is why:

 Serena has defined what it means to be an athlete.
 Not a female athlete, but an athlete.
 She shines in the face of adversity and has not lost herself along the way.
 Born in Compton, Serena epitomizes what it means to be a mom and a woman of color in a space that continues to try to limit her greatness.
 In my life and career, I aim to be the best at what I do: not the best because I am a woman of color, but the best period.
 I want to harness that drive—and my commitment to excellence—to lead ConnCAN and create a movement that demands we address educational equity in our state.

 My job allows me to challenge the idea that public education is a one-size-fits-all solution.
 America was built from diverse perspectives and unique experiences that we should embrace today.
 Every child can succeed when given tools that foster success, and education is that tool: the great equalizer.
 But as long as we are comfortable with a system that creates winners and losers, our country will not reach its full potential.
 As the executive director of ConnCAN, I’m poised to reimagine our public school system to recreate a better one that reflects the America of today—and tomorrow.